Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 ![alt text](https://i.imgur.com/nbkVBnF.png)

 A PVP only rotation with a specific focus on Arena, however with full support for Battleground usage.
+Supports any level.
+Only compatible with English Language World of Warcraft Client.
+This means that this rotation won't work for WoW clients with German, Russian etc languages.
 Purchase a license through https://shoppy.gg/@snoogens
 Unzip and place the `Snoogens-Arena-Marksman-Hunter` folder under your Aimsharp Rotations folder, e.g. `X:\AimsharpFolder\Bin\Rotations`
 Place the `license.txt` file you've recieved by email after purchasing in the `Snoogens-Arena-Marksman-Hunter` folder.